 What Makes Us Human?
 Connectome: How the Brain's Wiring Makes Us Who We Are.
 I am my connectome This lecture at TEDGlobal 2010 introduced the idea that “I am my connectome.”
 The slogan summarizes the hypothesis that personality traits, memories, mental disorders, and other aspects of personal identity are encoded in the pattern of connections between the brain’s neurons.
 The talk has been summarized on the Brain Posts blog.
 80share 6share 3share.
 Future - Columns - Uniquely Human.
 Being Human.
 Introduction to Sociology/Sociological Videos.

+1. A map of social theories, 1000-2000 by Alan Macfarlane.
+Gapminder: Unveiling the beauty of statistics for a fact based world view.
+Be Effortlessly Cool in Your Red Shoes and Own Your Own Life.
 January 9, 2012 Liz published this at 7:22 am The rules, values, and ideas we learned growing up served us in those situations and settings.